LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

-A changing electrical environment local to the end test masses modulates the force applied by the the \ac{ESD}s to the test masses, introducing noise into the GW data.
-At LHO it was found that lowering the resistance on the grounding wires for electronics chassis used to control test mass motion made the electronics less sensitive to ground potential fluctuations~\cite{65907, 66469}.
-Changing the grounding of controls chassis located at the end stations lowered the noise in $h(t)$ overall and also reduced coherence between test mass motion and current to ground below 100~Hz~\cite{67075}.
-Sensitivity to ground potential fluctuations was further reduced by selecting a bias voltage for the DC component of the \ac{ESD}s which minimized coupling between $h(t)$ and currents injected onto an electronics chassis at each end station~\cite{67075}.
-The results of these two changes is illustrated in \fref{fig:elec_ii}.
+Second, the biases of the \ac{ESD}s were swept and set to values that minimized the coupling to $h(t)$ of injections onto the electronics ground.
+It is thought that, at the coupling minimum, the forces on the charged test mass due to ground potential fluctuations are partially canceled out by an opposite dipole force associated with the bias-polarization of the test mass~\cite{67075}.
+Sensitivity to ground potential fluctuations was therefore further reduced by selecting a bias voltage for the DC component of the \ac{ESD}s which minimized coupling between $h(t)$ and currents injected onto an electronics chassis at each end station~\cite{67075}.

+These mitigations resulted in \ac{BNS} range improvements of a few megaparsecs.
+The effects of these two changes on $h(t)$ at LHO is illustrated in \fref{fig:elec_ii}.
+Further mitigation could be obtained by shielding electronics inside the chamber from the test mass with shields that are connected to the chamber so that charges can rearrange to cancel the low-frequency fields produced by the electronics.
 The bias voltage that minimizes currents coupling to $h(t)$ changes over time and continues to be tracked~\cite{72118}.

 A minimum noise setting for Y-end \ac{ESD} bias was identified at LLO before O4~\cite{64609} and midrun changes in the X-arm end station-end \ac{ESD} bias were found to reduce noise at $\sim$11~Hz and $\sim$60~Hz and harmonics of these frequencies~\cite{67581}.